UPPMAX/programming_formalisms/docs/testing/testing_framework.md

         self.assertIsTrue(1 + 1 == 2)
 ```

-:neutral_face: Mostly scaffolding here
+Mostly scaffolding here...

-### Test if something is equal
+## Example test: test if something is equal

 No testing framework: